 Dudhi Basundi – A healthier take on the dreamy Indian dessert made with thickened milk, laced with cardamom and saffron.
 Traditionally served warm or cold, with fluffy poori to dunk in the basundi, this dish is sure to make your taste buds dance.

 Basundi is a popular dessert from the states of Gujarat and Maharashtra.
-It is cooked by boiling the milk, stirring frequently and reducing it by half to a creamy consistency with layers of creamy fat melding into the dish.
+It is cooked by boiling the milk, stirring frequently, and reducing it by half to a creamy consistency with layers of creamy fat melding into the dish.

 A variation of this dish, Rabdi or Rabri is popular in Northern India.
-It uses same ingredients as basundi, except the cream formed during boiling is constantly scraped and mixed into the milk and the milk is reduced to one thirds of the quantity.
+It uses the same ingredients as basundi, except the cream formed during boiling is constantly scraped and mixed into the milk and the milk is reduced to one third of the quantity.
 Making Rabdi a thicker version of the basundi.

 My mom makes this dish with a healthier twist by adding dudhi also known as lauki or bottle gourd/calabash.
 Her creative technique makes it easy and obvious to incorporate this healthy vegetable into a dessert.

 - Add more or less dudhi.
 I have used 4 cups in this recipe but you can also use 2 cups.

 - Add whole milk after the pressure cooking step for a creamier basundi.

 - Saute for a longer time in the end to get thicker consistency like rabdi.